 Following the transmission from an AP of an NFRP Trigger frame(#13318), multiple STAs may simultaneously send NDP feedback report responses to the AP.
 Based on the RXVECTOR parameter NDP_REPORT, which provides the detected status array for the resources of each spatial stream and tone set assigned by the Trigger frame, the AP can derive the list of AIDs from the resources of which an NDP feedback report response was sent, and their response.

-The AP shall not send any acknowledgment(#11208) in response to the reception of NDP feedback report responses.
+The AP shall not send any acknowledgment(#11208) in response to the reception of NDP feedback report responses, except when the NDP feedback report responses are sent in response to an NDP Feedback Report poll with the type subfield set to "1" for "Power save".

+.

 NDP feedback report types